NL66278/pyPostcode/README.md

 * x ([Rijksdriehoek]/[Trigonometrical] coordinate)
 * y ([Rijksdriehoek]/[Trigonometrical] coordinate)

+## Limitations

+All messages/feedback are for now in Dutch.
+These should in the future be in English, Dutch or possibly other languages based on user locale.

 ## License

 "PostcodeApi" is owned by Apiwise, see http://postcodeapi.nu for more information.
 I am in no way affiliated with PostcodeAPI or the Apiwise organization.

 [Rijksdriehoek]: http://nl.wikipedia.org/wiki/Rijksdriehoekscoördinaten